Byron/gitoxide/cargo-features.md

 ### git-transport

+By default, all IO related capabilities will use async IO traits from `futures-io`.

+* **blocking-io**
+  If set, all IO will become blocking.
+The same types will be used preventing side-by-side usage of blocking and non-blocking IO

+### git-transport

 The _client_ portion of the transport layer is _async_ by default, i.e. if no feature toggles are set.

 * **blocking-client**